Symptoms of low thyroid function

 Do you think you‘re experiencing low thyroid function?

-find a simple solution to your specific symptoms.
+it helps to know more.
+Then you can find a simple solution to resolve your

 Norman Endocrine Surgery Clinic.
 2005.
 How your thyroid works.
 URL: http://www.endocrineweb.com/thyfunction.html.